empathic-ai/altimit/README.md

 // On server:
 public async Task<User> SignIn(string email, string password) {
-  ... // Get user based on email and password return user;
+  ... // Return a user based on the provided email and password return user;
 }
 ```